eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 Note: for now just ignore the many `Param`, `Root` and `Start` nodes, we will look at that later.

-And with `-XX:CompileCommand=print,Test::test` we can find the corresponding assemlby instructions:
+And with `-XX:CompileCommand=print,Test::test` we can find the corresponding assembly instructions:
 ```
 ------------------------ OptoAssembly for Compile_id = 85 -----------------------
 ...